sistedes/handle.generator/README.md

 ```

-  It is also possible run the command without the `-i` and `-o` arguments, and stdin and stdout will be used instead.
+  It is also possible to run the command without the `-i` and `-o` arguments, and stdin and stdout will be used instead.
 This feature is specially useful when using the tool within shell scripts:

 ````
 $ cat export.xml | java -jar generator.jar -p 11705